Writing Screenplay Dialogue: 3 Crazy Ways To Improve It

 1. Cut out every second or third line or word.

 It’s easy to make dialogue too long and this exercise helps to remove extraneous words or lines.
 Go through your dialogue and cut out every other line, or take one line and cut out every third word.
 This sounds crazy because what you cut is based not on logic but on a random pattern.
-This practice, though, is a tried-and-true one that screenwriters have been doing for years.
+Once you do that for half a page, then rewrite it to make sense.

 2. Random Word Relationship.

 Get a novel off your shelf.
-Open it, close your eyes, and put two fingers down on a page.
-Take those two random words (obviously not conjunctions) and try to use them in your character’s dialogue.
-Do this once for every page.
+Open it, close your eyes, flip through the pages, then put two fingers down on a page.
+Take those first two meaningful words (obviously not a, and, the) and try to use them in your character’s dialogue.
+Do this once on every page — but of course, you have to make sure you use them in a way your character would, and if you can’t, then still have them propel you to make some interstinch change.

 This exercise will force you to break your dialogue routines (ways you use words without thinking about it), which can make it repetitive and boring.